TIY-Austin-Front-End-Engineering/Curriculum/paths/README.md

 ![Directory Tree Relative](directory-tree-relative.png)

 With relative paths we can also move "up" to the parent node by using `..` notation.
 For example, if we are currently inside of the `Users` directory, we could move to the root (Macintosh HD) directory by following the path `..`.
-Furthermore, we could jump right to the `System` directory by following the path `../System`.
+Furthermore, we could jump right to the `Library` directory by following the path `../Library`.

 ![Directory Tree Relative Parent](directory-tree-relative-parent.png)